Cyprus business visa

 Updated:

-This guide explains the permanent residency options for business owners and employees under Categories C and E of the Aliens and Immigration Regulations.
+The Cyprus business visa is not a short-stay visa.
+It is the permanent residence permit that allows company owners and employees to live and work in Cyprus, granted under Categories C and E of the Aliens and Immigration Regulations.

 A Cyprus business visa is a residency option for people who run a business in Cyprus or who hold permanent employment with a Cyprus employer.
 Its legal basis is Regulation 5 of the Aliens and Immigration Regulations, under Categories C and E. The same route is sometimes referred to as permanent residency through company formation.